joshuacox/cli-Intro-to-Git/README.md

 # comments are  very important in programming languages

 # ok from here $ means the prompt
+# and you should type what directly follows that $ into your command prompt
+# like learning a new language it's best for you to actually speak (type) the words
+# and see the resulting output, it's very satisfying to see your creation take life
 ```
 ```
 $ pwd